Be very careful, then, how you live – not as unwise, but as wise, making the most of every opportunity, because the days are evil.

 As Christian believers, we are called to live set-apart lives.
 To be holy as God is holy (Leviticus 19:2, 1 Thessalonians 4:7).
 To be in the world, but not of the world.
 God is the source of all holiness, and in order to live set-apart lives – to be sanctified – we must spend time with Him and allow His Holy Spirit to lead us.

 God loves us too much to leave us as we are.
 He wants much more for us than that!
 God’s plan is to make us more like Himself… to sanctify us.
 He is Yahweh M’Kaddst, the Lord our Sanctifier.

 Let’s take this street level.
 I don’t know what your days look like, but mine are pretty full.
 They start early and end late.
 Once the sun rises, it seems that coffee isn’t the only thing brewing in my house.
 An invisible competition brews daily that vies for my time and attention.
 The competitors are often “good things” that end up to be “time-robbing things” that keep me from God’s best and God’s presence.
-When I’m kept from God’s presence, I’m also kept from growing in His divine grace: major loss for me.
+When I’m kept from God’s presence, I’m also kept from growing in grace: major loss for me.

 Have you been there?

 Does an invisible competition brew in your home and heart too?

 I’m thinking: Yes.
 We all struggle with this.